aymanemoataz/Pytorch-Segment-NST/README.md

 ### NST algorithm

 It uses a set of feature maps from the processing hierarchy of CNN nets like VGG-19 in order to transfer style from a style image into a content image.
-In order to understand this process we need to learn about content and style reconstruction.
+To better grasp this process we need to learn about content and style reconstruction.

 ## Part I : Optimization method - Static image style transfer